Shah Abdul Wahhab (born 1894): Madrasa establishing

-In response to Shah Abd al-Wahhab's advice, Athar Ali Bengali established the Imdadul Uloom Madrasa in Kishoreganj in 1945.
-In 1956, at the initiative of Shah Abd al-Wahhab, Shamsul Haque Faridpuri founded the Jamia Arabia Imdadul Uloom Faridabad madrasa in Dhaka.
-Shah Abd al-Wahhab appointed Muhammadullah Hafezzi as its director.
+In response to Shah Abdul Wahhab's advice, Athar Ali Bengali established the Imdadul Uloom Madrasa in Kishoreganj in 1945.
+In 1956, at the initiative of Shah Abdul Wahhab, Shamsul Haque Faridpuri founded the Jamia Arabia Imdadul Uloom Faridabad madrasa in Dhaka.
+Shah Abdul Wahhab appointed Muhammadullah Hafezzi as its director.
 With his encouragement and guidance, numerous madrasahs, maktabs, mosques, and khanqahs were established in remote areas, including in the country's divisional towns.

 Death and legacy

-Shah Abd al-Wahhab died on 2 June 1982.
+Shah Abdul Wahhab died on 2 June, 1982, at the age of either 87 or 88.
 He had five sons and eight daughters.
 His janaza was led by Muhammadullah Hafezzi, and he was buried at the Maqbara-e-Habibi near Masjid Noor in Hathazari.